• Skip to primary navigation

 Plus, this one has sweet potato and carrot, which makes it feel thick like a stew.
 That extra meatiness makes it even more filling than lentils already are.
 Even die hard meat eaters won’t miss the meat in this meatless meal.
 If you’re looking for more meatless meals, these eggplant lasagna rollups, stuffed spinach artichoke portobellos, or this roasted veggie pasta are all divine!

 While we do eat all that stuff, its the icing on top, not the every day.
-Lentils are great for people with high cholesterol and recipes like this sweet potato lentil soup or this lentil Indian curry are perfect ways to make that swap without sacrificing any flavor.
+Between a bowl of this or my other lentil Indian curry, I like making lentil based meals that are filling without sacrificing any flavor.
+It’s like wholesome food in disguise if you do it right.

 Spoon full of sweet potato lentil soup in a bowl